AsaLap/PlantGEMs/README.md

 -- Python files --

-blasting.py : Creation of plant draft model from a template model.
+blasting.py : Creation of plant draft from a template model.

-blastingTK.py : GUI of blasting.py (work in progress).
+blastingTK.py : GUI of blasting.py (aborted).

 fusion.py : Merge two metabolic networks, one from a Metacyc reconstruction with Pathway Tools (cf. pathwayToolsPrep.py) and the other one from an homemade script which is reconstructed based on an already curated model (cf. blasting.py).